Textbook Used: Longman Academic Writing Series

 Authentic Material to Supplement Textbook: 15-minute Video Humans Need Not Apply

 About the Author: Jacob Pejvack completed our 250-hour TESOL Diploma.
-Jacob has more than 20 years of experience as an ESL teacher, having spent the majority of time in East Asia.
+Jacob has more than 20 years of experience as an ESL teacher, having spent the majority of time in East Asia and Vancouver.
 Teaching writing skills to advanced students is his preferred subject.

 Using Authentic Material